CiaranOMara/Contributing/CONTRIBUTING.md

 #### 4. Be respectful.

-Not all of us will agree all the time, but disagreement is no excuse for poor behavior and poor manners.
+Not all of us will agree all the time, but disagreement is no excuse for poor behaviour and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It’s important to remember that a community where people feel uncomfortable or threatened is not a productive or fun community.